stargate/data-api/docs/jsonapi-spec.md

 * In high-dimensional vector spaces, such as those produced by embedding algorithms or neural networks, similar items are represented by vectors that are close to each other.
 * The cosine similarity between two vectors is a measure of their directional similarity, regardless of their magnitude.
 If you compute the dot product of two normalized vectors, you get the cosine similarity.

 Thus, by computing the dot product between a query vector and the vectors in the Astra DB database, you can efficiently find items in the database that are directionally similar to the query.
-With dot_product metric set in the JSON API createCollection command, Astra DB can use the dot product as a measure of similarity between vectors.
+With dot_product metric set in the DATA API createCollection command, Astra DB can use the dot product as a measure of similarity between vectors.

 ##### *euclidean*